two-torial/two-torial/docs/games/mu3/controllers.md

     check the support section for your controller, or contact the vendor directly.
 Alternate options for the most common controllers are listed below.

-    These IO DLLs should be copied to your game's `App\bin\` folder and referenced in `segatools.ini` under the `[mu3io]` section.
+    These IO DLLs should be copied to your game's `App\package` folder and referenced in `segatools.ini` under the `[mu3io]` section.

 !!! tip ""